Numerical Accuracy

 3. Follow the steps for the category you want to verify

-• Univariate: Compare the mean and standard deviation shown in the Data Table panel
+• Univariate: Compare the mean and std shown in the Statistics tab

-• ANOVA: Open an ANOVA tab, set the group column as the factor and the value column as the response, then compare SS and F statistic
+• ANOVA: Open an ANOVA tab, set the group column as Factor A and the value column as the Response Variable, then compare the SS shown in the ANOVA Table

 How to read the results